 1. Revised MSME Classification

-- • Micro enterprises, for instance, now qualify up to ₹2.5 crore (investment) and ₹10 crore (turnover).
+- Micro enterprises now qualify up to ₹2.5 crore (investment) and ₹10 crore (turnover)

 2. Lateral Credit Guarantee Cover